CS2103JAN2017-W13-B1/main/docs/UserGuide.md

 ### 2.1.
 Viewing help : `help`

-Description: Displays a help menu to aid users in using μTask.
+Description: Displays a help menu to aid users in using μTask. <br>

 Format: `help`